Jonathan2251/lbd/source/genobj.rst

     :start-after: #if CH >= CH5_1
     :end-before: #endif

+.. _genobj-f11:
+.. graphviz:: ../Fig/genobj/callFunctions.gv

+The ELF encoder calling functions shown as the figure above.
+AsmPrinter::OutStreamer is set to MCObjectStreamer when by llc driver when user input ``llc -filetype=obj``.

+.. _genobj-f12:
+.. graphviz:: ../Fig/genobj/instEncodeDfd.gv

+The instruction operands information for encoder is got as the figure above.
+Steps as follows,

+  1. Function encodeInstruction() pass MI.Opcode to getBinaryCodeForInstr().

+  2 and 3. getBinaryCodeForInstr() get register number by calling getMachineOpValue().

+  4. getBinaryCodeForInstr() return the MI with all number of registers to encodeInstruction().

+The MI.Opcode is set in Instruction Selection Stage.
+The table gen function getBinaryCodeForInstr() get all the operands information from the td files set by programmer as the following figure.

+.. _genobj-f13:
+.. graphviz:: ../Fig/genobj/getBinaryCodeForInstr.gv

+For instance, Cpu0 backend will generate "addu $v0, $at, $v1" for the IR "%0 = add %1, %2" once llvm allocate registers $v0, $at and $v1 for Operands
+%0, %1 and %2 individually.
+The MCOperand structure for MI.Operands[] include
+reguster number set in the pass of llvm allocate registers which can be got in getMachineOpValue().

 The applyFixup() of Cpu0AsmBackend.cpp will fix up the **jeq**, **jub**, ... instructions of "address control flow statements" or "function call statements" used in later chapters.